Rocky Raccoon: Composition

 The song, a country-style ballad, is titled from the character's name, which was originally "Rocky Sassoon", but McCartney changed it to "Rocky Raccoon" because he thought "it sounded more like a cowboy".
 Former 13th Floor Elevators drummer Danny Thomas claims the name "Rocky" was inspired by Roky Erickson, the American rock band's then-vocalist and guitarist.
 According to Beatles historian Kenneth Womack, McCartney drew his inspiration for the song from Robert W. Service's poem "The Shooting of Dan McGrew".
 Canadian photographer and filmmaker Paul Saltzman, author of The Beatles in Rishikesh and The Beatles in India, has expressed the belief that Paul McCartney based the lyrics for "Rocky Raccoon" on Saltzman's description to him in Rishikesh of his girlfriend having recently left him for another man.
 The Old West-style honky-tonk piano was played by producer George Martin.
 "Rocky Raccoon" is also the last Beatles song to feature John Lennon's harmonica playing.

 The lyrics describe a conflict over a love triangle in the Black Hills, in which Rocky's girlfriend "Lil" McGill (known to the public as Nancy) leaves him for a man named Dan, who punches Rocky in the eye.
-Rocky vows revenge and takes a room at the local saloon, finding a Gideon Bible there.
+Rocky didn't like that.
+He says "I'm gonna get that boy", and takes a room at the local saloon, finding a Gideon Bible there.
 He bursts into the room Dan and Nancy are sharing and challenges Dan to a showdown, but Dan outdraws and shoots him.
 A drunken doctor attends to Rocky, who insists that the wound is only a minor one.
 Stumbling back to his room, Rocky sees the Bible and interprets it as a sign that he will recover.

 Legacy

 In Mojo magazine in October 2008, McCartney acknowledged that the style of the song is a pastiche, saying: "I was basically spoofing the folksinger."
 Lennon attributed the song to McCartney, saying: "Couldn't you guess?
 Would I have gone to all that trouble about Gideon's Bible and all that stuff?"

 Coinciding with the 50th anniversary of its release, Jacob Stolworthy of The Independent listed "Rocky Raccoon" at number 22 in his ranking of the White Albums 30 tracks.
 He called the song "proof of McCartney's songwriting versatility" and continued that the song is "bolstered by a vibrant honky-tonk piano from the group's long-time record producer George Martin".

-The song also became the inspiration for the Marvel Comics character Rocket Raccoon who would later become a fan favorite character.
+The song also became the inspiration for the Marvel Comics character Rocket Raccoon who would later become a fan favourite character.